 - Planting 5, Digging the hole, planting the tree

 - Planting 6: Staking

 Below is a list, two lists really, of Calgary's proven tree species, one for evergreens and one for broadleaf trees, those that lose their leaves in autumn.

 About Calgary Evergreen Trees

 Evergreen, what a great name, trees that are forever green.
-Evergreens are conifers, they retain their leaves, needles thru periods of years.
-Cone bearing plants. their flowers, such as they are are on separate parts of the tree. the male flowers, produce pollen, the female flowers at First are beautiful miniature cones, many times a purple color.
+Evergreens are conifers, they retain their leaves, needles through periods of years.
+Cone bearing plants. their flowers, such as they are are on separate parts of the tree.
+The male flowers produce pollen, the female flowers at first are beautiful miniature cones, many times a purple color.
 And later are the mature cones with the seeds tucked down inside , tightly between the scales of the mature cone.